-The two main costs you will need to cover at university are your tuition fees and living/study costs.
-It is important to explore your funding options before you start your course to ensure you have funds to cover these.
+It is important to explore your funding options before you start your course to ensure you have funds to cover the costs of University.

 This information and the supporting pages are for students whose home is in England, the EU/EEA or Switzerland and who will be studying at the University of Westminster.
 It will not normally be relevant for International students and students with a Tier 4 (General) visa.